stritch-dev/cracklePop/README.md

 ## Just for fun
 This algorithm can be written in fewer lines than I have used.
 I wanted the code to be easy to read and easy to understand.
-I chose to use whole words where possible.
+So, I used whole words where possible.

-After implementation, thought to myself, "Surely, there is a more concise way to implement this.
+After implementation, I thought to myself, "Surely, there is a more concise way to implement this.
 And is there a mathematical solution?
 Having recently discovered that Chat GPT is yet another way to learn about programming, I turned to OpenAI's AI (https://chat.openai.com/chat).
 I prompted the AI system to implement FizzBuzz without any `if` statements or ternary operators.

 ```
 for (let i = 1; i <= 100; i++) {